 But they don't know who they share their life with.
 I do know.
 I exactly know about it and I have experienced it.

-A sound of wolf howling was suddenly heard, broke the silence of the night.
+A sound of a wolf howling was suddenly heard, broke the silence of the night.
 Some teenagers who seemed to have a fun party at the edge of the forest, not far from the town, became quiet for a moment.
 They looked at each other.

 The young curly boy with the red face, who was standing near the bonfire, stopped his horror storytelling.
 Then the grin in his face became wider and wider, showing his truly eerie expression.